mikemates/tandem/memory-bank/systemPatterns.md

   - Mobile-responsive design

 ### Community Discovery System
-- **Implementation**: Planned
+- **Implementation**: Complete
-- **Intended Pattern**:
+- **Pattern**:
-  - Community service for activities and events
+  - CommunityService for activities and events
-  - Activity cards for browsing
+  - ActivityCard for browsing activities
+  - ActivityList for activity discovery with filtering
+  - ActivityDetail for viewing and participating in activities
-  - Activity details for participation
+  - ActivityForm for creating new activities
-  - Filtering and search capabilities
+  - Filtering by category and distance

 ## Data Flow